 Most importantly, stay on top of your regular cleaning and maintenance duties.
 Siding will deteriorate more quickly if you leave it covered with dirt and broken from past storms.
 So, you’ll need to spend some time doing repairs and washing away debris to ensure your siding will hold up.
 This process also gives you the opportunity to check for wood rot and address these issues before they become larger problems.

 If you’re looking for a team of professionals that will install your new siding the right way, reach out to Bear Mountain Custom Painting.
-Our siding installation experts have worked with dozens of different materials on a variety of homes.
+Our siding installation contractors in Cumming, GA have worked with dozens of different materials on a variety of homes.
 As such, we’re confident that we can complete your project in a way that maximizes its lifespan and saves you money in the years to come.